The Road (2011 film): Story 1: 2008

-Ella (Barbie Forteza) sneaks out at night with her cousin Janine (Lexi Fernandez) and Janine's boyfriend Brian (Derrick Monasterio), taking her mother's car so that they can find somewhere for Brian to teach Janine how to drive for her driver's test.
-On the highway they spot a patrol car, which causes them to panic as they don't have drivers' licenses.
+Ella sneaks out at night with her cousin Janine and Janine's boyfriend Brian, taking her mother's car so that they can find somewhere for Brian to prepare Janine for her driver's test.
+On the highway they spot a patrol car, which causes them to panic as none of them have a drivers' license.
 Brian tries to make a U-turn, but accidentally drives into a fence blocking a dirt road.
 While checking for damage to the car, Brian notices a gate and drives into the isolated road beyond, thinking it the perfect spot for them to learn to drive.
-Eventually the three notice a red car which passes them repeatedly, although they never pass it themselves, and that the car doesn't seem to have a driver.
+Eventually the three notice a red car which passes them repeatedly, although they never pass it themselves, and does not appear to have a driver.
 Panicking, Brian tries to get them off the road but discover that they are stuck in an endless loop, passing by the same tree again and again.
 Finally, the car stalls, and Brian and Janine get out of the car while Ella stays inside.
 Janine tries to convince Brian to go back for her cousin, but Brian refuses to do so, and instead promises Janine that they will come back for her with help.
 As the two walk through the woods, they spot a crashed red car.
 Meanwhile, finally panicking, Ella leaves the car and manages to catch up with the two.
 Ella manages to call her father and beg for help, but the red car suddenly bursts into flames, causing the three to leave the crash site.
 While running, the two girls are separated from Brian.
 They manage to get back into their car and attempt to drive away, but a ghost behind the wheel scares Janine.
 Ella, in a panicked state of mind, accidentally opens her car door and falls out of the car while Janine loses control and hits her head on the wheel.
 As Ella opens her eyes, she screams upon seeing the ghost of a burned woman looking down at her.

 A few hours later, Ella's father, Luis and some officers, appear at the same road.
 They find Brian dead by the corn fields and it is revealed that Janine died when she hit her head on the wheel but they are unable to find Ella.
 Luis and Officer Allan find a house deep within the woods.
-Officer Greg tells them that he already searched the house and tells them that Ella isn't there.
+Greg tells them that he already searched the house and tells them that Ella is not there.
 They also find the crashed car that the three teens passed by earlier.
 When Luis opens the backseat door, he sees a skeleton wearing a heart shaped locket.

 The next day, they take the three bodies to the morgue.
-It is revealed that the skeleton corpse that they found is Lara Luna, whom her mother identified through her locket.
+It is revealed that the skeleton that they found is that of Lara Luna, whom her mother identifies through her locket.